 Before any computer leaves your building, think about the data on it.

 For standard office machines, your IT team can run a disk wipe using free tools like DBAN (for HDDs) or the manufacturer’s secure erase utility (for SSDs).
 This is usually sufficient for general business data.
+One caution: traditional multi-pass wipe tools were designed for spinning drives and don’t behave the same way on SSDs — for solid-state media, the manufacturer’s secure erase or a recycler’s NIST-based process is the better path.

 At minimum, delete user profiles and perform a factory reset.
 It’s not bulletproof, but it’s better than handing over a machine with the previous user’s desktop intact.

 If you’d rather not deal with data wiping at all, that’s fine too.
 We remove drives from all equipment and handle data separately — all drives undergo digital sanitization following NIST 800-88 guidelines as part of our standard process.
+NIST 800-88 is the federal media sanitization standard, and following its Clear and Purge methods renders data unrecoverable while (in most cases) leaving the hardware usable — which is exactly what makes refurbishment, and therefore free pickup, possible.

 What Happens to Recycled Computers